Preserve your Version of the Story

 🧐

-While that’s certainly a possibilty, people need to remember that they already posses something far superior, far more authentic: their human connections.
+While that’s certainly a possibility, people need to remember that they already posses something far superior, far more authentic: their human connections.

 Each of us can promote these connections daily in various ways: